Education & Training

 Out-of-school clubs have the same core safety requirements as other childcare provision:

-- Insurance: Public Liability (£5-10 million) and Employer's Liability if employing staff (£5 million minimum)
+• Insurance: Appropriate insurance such as Public Liability (no statutory minimum - £5 million is typical) and Employer's Liability if employing staff (£5 million statutory minimum)